 IM1 starts in September.
-The students who struggle are almost never the ones who couldn't do the math — they're the ones who arrived without the foundational reasoning the course assumes they already have.
+The students who struggle are often not the ones who "cannot do math" — they are the ones who arrive without the fraction, ratio, graphing, and algebra habits the course assumes they already have.

 Integrated Math 1 is not Pre-Algebra with a different name.
-It's a restructured course that weaves algebra, geometry, statistics, and mathematical reasoning together from the first unit.
+It blends algebra, geometry, statistics, and mathematical reasoning into one course, and the first units move quickly.

 Students encounter: